21012741/251-Assignment1--2022-Shihao-Zhang/README.md

 3. Line dynamic show at the same time as your editor.

+4. Using Yaml.

+5. Maven dependencies changed and uploaded.

+6. CI test using the "Action" in github.

-4. Some other function I haven't mention, The procedure is for reference only, please correct the deficiency, I will change it.
+7. Some other function I haven't mention, The procedure is for reference only, please correct the deficiency, I will change it.